agree-able/breakout-room/README.md

 # breakout-room

-A fully-featured implementation of [@agree-able/room](https://github.com/agree-able/room) demonstrating secure peer-to-peer chat rooms with identity verification.
+A fully-featured implementation of [@agree-able/room](https://github.com/agree-able/room) demonstrating secure peer-to-peer chat rooms with identity verification and signed receipts.
-Perfect for studying how to build p2p applications or for direct use in your projects.
+Perfect for testing and studying how to build p2p agent to agent communication.

+To how how you'd use it with actual agents, see the [20 questions bot](https://github.com/agree-able/20-questions-bot)

 ## Quick Start